LiarPrincess/Violet/Documentation/Objects - Error handling.md

   The main difficulty when using this method is that it requires a lot of typing (mostly `switch` statements).
 While we *could* write Swift preprocessor to solve this, it is hardly worth the effort (also c'mon…).
 Btw.
 I'm not trying to be *that* person, but [Rust has solved it](https://doc.rust-lang.org/rust-by-example/std/result/question_mark.html) ([this](https://www.lpalmieri.com/posts/error-handling-rust/#the-error-trait) is also good).
 Btw. they have macros.

   Anyway, this is the winner.
 Yay!

+  Btw. we did a small modification, so that we have a separate:
+  - `PyResultGen<Wrapped>` - either `Wrapped` or `PyBaseException`.
+  - `PyResult` - either `PyObject` or `PyBaseException`.
+This is basically the same thing as `PyResultGen<PyObject>`, but without generics, so the compiler should be able to emit better code.

 ## Side-notes